Helping Native American Families Since 1927

 About our Organization

-Child poverty and abuse are serious issues on Indian reservations.
-By supporting St. Joseph's Indian School, you are helping Native American children in need reestablish pride in their culture by learning the Lakota language, studying Native American culture and healing the broken family circle from which they come.
+Poverty is a serious issue in reservation communities with the potential to fuel other negative issues — violence, addiction, neglect and more.
+By supporting St. Joseph's Indian School, you are helping Native American children connected with in their culture by learning the Lakota language, studying Native American heritage and traditions and healing the effects of generations of poverty.

-All services and programs provided to students are possible because of charitable contributions from generous supporters.
-Tax-deductible donations keep our doors open and provide over 200 Native American children safety, an education and love.
+All services and programs provided to students are free-of-charge, thanks to charitable contributions from generous supporters.
+Tax-deductible donations keep our doors open and provide approximately 200 Native American children safety, an education and love.

-There are many ways to support our cause and help Lakota (Sioux) children in need!
+There are many ways to support our mission and help Lakota (Sioux) children in need!
 Tax-deductible gifts help Native American children in need receive:

-- Tools to help build confidence, boost self-esteem, improve cultural awareness
+- Tools to help build confidence, boost self-esteem and improve cultural awareness.

-- All of this and more to live a bright, productive, possibility-filled future
+- All of this and more to live a bright, productive and possibility-filled future.

 If you have any questions about our organization, please check out our FAQ page.